 Note that you could push every branches you have, with SourceTree.
-However, it is advisable to push only what you intend to: your working branch “foo”.
-The timeline will be as follows, reflecting all changes that happened locally.
+However, it is advisable to push only what you intend to: your working branch “ofpuppets”.

 Now we are ready to go multiuser.
-Things will get tricky, but very simple.
+Things may seem tricky, but they’re very simple, trust me.

 Let’s now assume the existence of other user, and that we’ve granted access to our repository, the “origin”.
 This is done by adding the said user via your repository provider, in our case, we will use BitBucket’s web interface.

 Now our colleague will work on the repository.
 In order to do so, he will follow the same steps as above: cloning it, branching, and pushing commits.
-In our example, we will know that our friend created a new branch called “bar”.
-If we check our repository window under “Remotes”, we will see that our origin now has three branches: master, foo, and bar.
+In our example, we will know that our friend created a new branch called “retsam”.
+If we check our repository window under “Remotes”, we will see that our origin now has three branches: master, ofpuppets, and retsam.

 A wishful thinking is that any merge will be painless.
 Sometimes people modify files concurrently, and sometimes conflicts between changes happen.
 When you merge conflicting branches you will be warned, and you will have to resolve them manually.

 If you right click on the file, you can choose from the “Resolve Conflicts” submenu the item “Launch external tool”.
-This will open the MacOS X application named FileMerge.
+This will open the macOS application named FileMerge.
 Here you can easily see all changes in the two files, clearly named local and remote.